 Removing Large Stitch Letters

 If you need to remove large fill stitch letters, it's basically the same approach.
 Gently guide the point of the scissors up the bobbin thread, clipping as you go.
 After a short while, return to the bottom of the letter, move over a bit and start again.
 By doing so, the top thread will release and will pull out easily.

 After removing the design, you may also need to remove the needle marks.
 There are a number of ways to do that; steam seems to be the best way, but I have also used a soft fingernail brush to gently bring the fabric together.
 If you have time, you can wash the garments.
 Also, spray sizing will help lift and add body to the fabric before sewing again.

-There are some fabrics that don't hold up well to all this picking.
-They include corduroy, terry cloth, satin, silk and pique knits.
+Some fabrics don't hold up well to all this picking.
+They include corduroy, terry cloth, satin, silk, and pique knits.
 But, if you use backing and topping, you may get lucky and will be able to remove a design and sew another in its place.

 There are many things you can use to remove stitches-nippers, seam rippers, or disposable razors.
 Someone once told me she used a nail file and rubbed it over the back to cut the threads.
 It doesn't matter what you use.
 Just be gentle and very, very patient.

 Very good information, thanks for sharing.